sagrawalx/sagrawalx.github.io/_posts/2020-01-28-hindustani-bibliography.md

         A third interesting observation the article makes is that, in the early literature, Khari Boli was used to "invoke a domestic female tone as opposed to the male and the non-domestic female world of the ghazals."
 I found this interesting because it contrasts with later male-chauvinist attitudes of linguistic chauvinists of the Hindi Language Movement (eg, Suryakant Tripathi "Nirala"), who felt that Hindi (ie, Sanskritized Khari Boli) was a much more "virile" language than other Indo-Aryan languages with strong literary traditions (eg, Bengali and Braj).

 * BUKHARI, Sohail.
 "Urdū kā qadīmtarīn adab." *Nuqūsh* 102, May 1965.
 [URL](https://www.rekhta.org/ebooks/nuqoosh-shumara-number-102-mohammad-tufail-magazines).
-    * There's a reference to this article in Bangha's "Rekhta: Poetry in Mixed Language," which is how I learned of it's existence, but the citation contains several errors.
+    * I learned of this through its citation in Bangha's "Rekhta: Poetry in Mixed Language," but this citation contains several errors.
 Many thanks to an anonymous friend who dug it up for me in spite of the mis-citation!

         Summary forthcoming!